What Is Security Awareness?

 Arctic Wolf Managed Security Awareness®

-Arctic Wolf Managed Security Awareness prepares your employees to recognize and neutralize social engineering attacks and human error through microlearning content, shame-free automated phishing simulations, and awareness coaching — all delivered by our Concierge Security® Team.
+Arctic Wolf Managed Security Awareness prepares your employees to recognise and neutralise social engineering attacks and human error through microlearning content, shame-free automated phishing simulations, and awareness coaching — all delivered by our Concierge Security® Team.

 Discover the importance of fresh, relevant content in our on-demand webinar, Content is King: Creating a Strong Security Awareness Program.